hamburgcodingschool/fullstack-2023-02_learn2code/homework/day-03.md

 | 80 | 89 | B | 2 |
 | 90 | 100 | A | 1 |

-Stretch goal: Include some intermediate grades, e.g. B+, D-
+Stretch goal: Include some intermediate grades, e.g. B+, D- as well.

 ## Exercise 7